vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view statistics of quizzes played so far for a particular deck, or across all decks
-2. GreenTea displays the statistics accordingly
+2. Green Tea displays the statistics accordingly

     Use case ends.